allenjprice/vscode-enhance/README.md

 **tl;dr** - quickly zoom in on editor's text _without_ zooming in everything else

 ## The Problem
-When it comes to editor settings, everybody has their own unique preferences.
-This is great.
-Most text editors allow you to customize them to match your own preferences.
-This is also great!
+When it comes to editor settings, everybody has their own unique preferences - this is great!
+Most text editors allow you to customize them to match your own preferences - this is also great!

 One of _my_ personal preferences involves keeping my font size small.
 I can't explain why - it's just how I like things!
 When I'm presenting to a group, teaching a class, or pairing with a coworker, however, my preference gets in the way - other folks may not be able to clearly read the code on-screen. `CMD =` doesn't really suit my needs because it enlarges EVERYTHING - the sidebar, the tab bar, etc. I just want to zoom in on the text!